 G. Hütter, T. Linse, U. Mühlich, M. Kuna, Simulation of Ductile Crack Initiation and Propagation by means of a Non-local GTN-model under Small-Scale Yielding, International Journal of Solids and Structrures 50 (2013) 662-671.

 The implementation of non-local GTN-model through UMAT interface in Abaqus/ Standard and through VUMAT interface in Abaqus/ Explicit.
-The well-known local GTN-model is also available in UMAT as a special case and implemented in Abaqus/Explicit by default).
+(The local GTN-model is available in UMAT as a special case and implemented in Abaqus/Explicit by default).